iszczesniak/cpp/memory/index.md

 The modern call convention opened the door to efficient passing of function parameters and return values (and also of exception-handler parameters that we do not discuss here) in C++11.
-What used to be know as the return value optimization (RVO) before C++11, became the **constructor elision** in C++11.
-Constructor elision is also known as the *copy elision*, but I prefer the former, because it can elide not only the copy constructor, but also the move constructor.
-It applies to no other constructors, and to no assignment operators.
+What used to be know as the *return value optimization* (RVO) before C++11, became the **constructor elision** in C++11.
+We need to know that an *optimization* is offered by a compiler, and is not mandated by the standard.

+Constructor elision is also known as the *copy elision* or *copy/move elision*.
+It applies to no other constructor, and to no assignment operator.
+I prefer the *constructor elision*, because it's about constructors, and it can elide not only the copy constructor, but also the move constructor.

+Between C++11 and C++17 what counted as the constructor elision or a return value optimization changed.
+Since C++17, there is no return value optimization (I didn't find it in the C++17 standard draft), but there is something new: a *temporary materialization*.

+Constructor elision is still present in C++17 for three cases.
+Two are about exceptions that we are uninterested in here, and one that used to be called the *named return value optimization*

 C++ elides (avoids) the copy constructor or the *move* constructor when the source is a temporary expression (an expression that creates